 LATE-NC

-Limbic-predominant age-related TDP-43 encephalopathy (or LATE-NC) is the most recently identified form of dementia, noted for its close similarity to Alzheimer’s.
+Limbic-predominant age-related TDP-43 encephalopathy (or LATE-NC) is the most recently identified form of dementia, noted for its close similarity to Alzheimer’s disease.
 Here's what we know about it so far.

 Overview

-On April 30, 2019, a study published in Brain, a Journal of Neurology.
-According to this study, researchers reported that a protein involved in your DNA, called TDP-43, is linked to a newly identified form of dementia.
+On April 30, 2019, a study was published in Brain, a journal of neurology.
+According to this study, researchers reported that a protein called TDP-43 is linked to a newly identified form of dementia.

 This dementia has been given the name limbic-predominant age-related TDP-43 encephalopathy, or LATE-NC.